Hope United Reformed Church

-Hope United Reformed Church (originally known as Hope Congregational Chapel) is a United Reformed Church in Weymouth, Dorset, England.
+Hope United Reformed Church (originally known as Hope Congregational Chapel) is a former United Reformed Church in Weymouth, Dorset, England.
 It was built in 1861–62 (on the site of an earlier chapel of 1822) and has been a Grade II listed building since 1974.
+The church closed as a place of worship in 2026.

 History

 An Independent congregation was formed for the Weymouth side of Weymouth and Melcombe Regis in 1817 when a dwelling at Hope Street was rented and transformed into a place of worship capable of accommodating 100 people.
 A Church was officially formed in 1821 and November of that year saw fundraising begin for a purpose-built chapel.
 A plot of land was leased from Sir Frederick Johnstone and the completed chapel was opened on 21 August 1822.
 The building was later enlarged in 1833 for a cost of £154 and an organ built by Mr. White was installed soon after.
 In 1859, the organ was rebuilt and enlarged by Messrs.
 Bevington and Son of London for £130.

 By 1860, the original chapel was considered to be "incommodious" and of "unsightly character".
 A larger place of worship was required, as a result of the growing population of Weymouth.
 Fundraising began in 1860 and plans were made to demolish the original chapel and build a new one on the same site.
 Tenders for the rebuilding were sought in February 1861.
 Of the six received, Mr. A. Williams of Weymouth was accepted for £1,144.
 The grandfather of Mr. Williams had built the original chapel and his father had also been involved in alterations and improvements to it over the following years.

 The foundation stone was laid by Matthew Devenish of Dorchester on 3 April 1861.
 By this time, £600 had been raised towards the cost of the new building.
 The Congregational Chapel at Nicholas Street was used by the congregation until the new chapel was completed.